lyesmehaddene/lyesmehaddene/README.md

-### 👋 Hello, I'm Lyes Mehaddene
+👋 Welcome on my profile, I am Lyes Mehaddene

-#### I'm a web developer with a diverse background that includes technical project management and a solid foundation in web development technologies.
+I'm a web developer with a diverse background that includes technical project management and a solid foundation in web development technologies.
 My journey began in project management, where I succesfully showed my skills in planning, organizing, and delivering successful web applications to prestigious clients.
 However, my desire to create and innovate led me to transition into web development.

 🚀 Skills & Technologies
 - Frontend: React.js (currently learning), HTML5, CSS3, JavaScript